Mixed-State Topology in Non-Hermitian Systems: Mixed-State Topology of the 4D non-Abelian system

-In Fig.~\ref{Fig6}, the NT thermal Uhlmann-Chern number $C_{U2}^{nt}$ is plotted with respect to the radius $R$ of the parameter hypersphere and the temperature $T$, boh of which scale with $\gamma$.
-The result reveals that $C_{U2}^{nt}$ decreases gradually with increasing thermal noise, while it abruptly drops to zero when the radius $R$ is reduced to the scope $R/\gamma<1$ where the parameter hypersphere no longer encloses the EHS.
+In Fig.~\ref{Fig6}, the NT thermal Uhlmann-Chern number $C_{U2}^{nt}$ is plotted with respect to the the parameter hypersphere radius $R$ and the temperature $T$, both scaled by $\gamma$.
+The result shows that $C_{U2}^{nt}$ decreases gradually with increasing thermal noise, but abruptly drops to zero when the radius $R$ is reduced to the regime $R/\gamma<1$, where the parameter hypersphere no longer encloses the EHS.